ABDULLAH-SALEEM/grid-master-backend/README.md

-Here's a detailed README file for your Node.js, Express, and TypeScript backend:
+This is a detailed README file for Node.js, Express, and TypeScript backend:

 ---